awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 When none of these steps produces an information element, then VarDis will not generate a BP payload.

+As described in Section [Information Elements](#vardis-definitions-information-elements), each such information element starts with an `IEHeader`, followed by a list of one or more records specific to the type of information element (the `IEList`).
 We next describe the process of composing each of these types of information elements.
-It is assumed throughout that there is sufficient space for placing the respective information element.
+We make use of a pre-defined function `numberFittingRecords` which takes as parameters one of the pre-defined VarDis runtime queues (see Section [Queues](#vardis-definitions-queues)) and an indication of the type of records, and calculates how many records of the corresponding record type can still fit into the remaining BP payload (also accounting for the size of the `IEHeader`).
+In this calculation, when `Q` is the queue under consideration (which has entries of type `VarId`), each entry of `Q` is considered at most once (entries are considered in first-in-first-out order)), and the function `numberFittingRecords` knows how to calculate the size of a record for a given `VarId` (this size is calculated based on the current contents of the RTDB for the given `VarId`).

 ### Composing the `IETYPE-SUMMARIES` Element {#vardis-composing-ietype-summaries}